When an interviewer says “tell me about yourself,” you’re going to do so much better if you’ve prepared your answer ahead of time.

 That’s the purpose of this checklist.
 To help you plan an answer that will make you stand out as someone they would love to add to their team.
 So they’ll be rooting for you to get the job.

-Qualities employers look for:
+Qualities employers want:

 driven, team player, conscientious, problem solver, innovative, motivated, demonstrates initiative, communication skills, responsible, professional, love their work, intelligence, integrity, likability, competence, courage, creativity, inner strength, positive attitude, enthusiastic, persistent, well-connected, innovative